Proposal Writing Course Online

 By the end of this online course, you will be able to:

-English doesn’t have to be your first language in order to complete the course on Proposal Writing.
+English doesn’t have to be your first language in order to participate in this course.
 However, you must understand English in order to complete the coursework.
-If English is not your first language, you should expect to take more than the designated time to complete this online course.
+Depending on your English level, some participants might use more than the designated time to complete the course.

 Think of a proposal that you have been assigned, whether it is just an idea, an excerpt, or a complete proposal.